 Travis County Collaborative for Children

-Texas Christian University (TCU) Institute of Child Development partnered with Mission Capital as well as local nonprofits, funders, community activists and government agencies to lead a project aimed at improving our foster care system.
-Goals of the Travis County Collaborative for Children (TCCC) include reducing total time in care for children in the system, reducing total number of placements, creating a network of care based on Trust Based Relational Interventions (TBRI)® caregiving principles, and enhancing advocacy efforts to change policies and practices in CPS and across the system.
+In 2013, TCU Institute of Child Development initiated a partnership with Mission Capital and other local nonprofits, funders, community activists and government agencies to lead a project aimed at improving our foster care system.
+Goals of the Travis County Collaborative for Children include reducing total time in care for children in the system, reducing total number of placements, creating a network of care based on Trust Based Relational Interventions (TBRI)® caregiving principles, and enhancing advocacy efforts to change policies and practices in CPS and across the system.
+Read more…

 Community Approach to Improving Children’s Health